 The employing unit is responsible for verifying an individual's eligibility and maintaining documentation of verification.
 This verification must occur every semester in which the student is employed.
 Suitable methods of verification include: ISIS record (for UW–Madison students), letter from home institution, phone call to home institution's Registrar, copy of current registration and course schedule, current tuition payment receipt, or on-line verification.
 Graduate students may be employed in Student Hourly positions as long as the work performed is not that of a Teaching Assistant, Project/Program Assistant, or Research Assistant.
 Note: individuals hired from outside of the UW-System are eligible for unemployment compensation.

 Important note regarding F-1 and J-1 international students: special consideration needs to be paid to F-1 and J-1 international students when verifying eligibility.
-Federal visa regulations specify that F-1 international students and enrolled J-1 international students are eligible for on-campus employment automatically, but only at the school listed on their immigration document.
+Federal visa regulations specify that F-1 international students and enrolled J-1 international students are eligible for on-campus employment, but only at the school listed on their immigration document.
 For F-1s, the school is listed in the school information section on the I-20; for J-1s, the school is listed in item #2, the Program Sponsor, of the DS-2019.
-In these cases, the F-1 student and enrolled J-1 student does not need any special authorization to be employed 20 hours a week when school is in session and/or full-time during breaks.
+In these cases, the F-1 student and enrolled J-1 student does not need any special authorization to be employed 20 hours per week when school is in session and/or full-time during breaks.
+The J-1 student does need special authorization to be employed 20 hours per week when school is in session and/or full-time during breaks.
+Authorization does not print on the I-20, so an enrolled J-1 student will be issued an on-campus employment authorization letter.
+J-1 on-campus employment authorization is valid for one year, or the validity of the DS-2019, whichever is less.
 When processing I-9s, departments will need to verify that the student's I-20/DS-2019 is indeed issued by the University of Wisconsin–Madison.
 If it is not, an I-20 or DS-2019 alone does not provide sufficient proof of eligibility.
-Questions should be directed to International Students Services at (608) 262-2044 or firstname.lastname@example.org.
+Questions should be directed to International Students Services at (608) 262-2044 or email@example.com.

 The individual must be at least 16 years of age.
 For more information on the employment of minors in the state of Wisconsin, refer to the Wisconsin Department of Workforce Development: Employment of Minors and Work Permits.